Print version - Download PDF [188 KB]

 Prohibition on nationals, entities and persons within the territory of Member States from registering vessels in the DPRK or obtaining authorization for a vessel to use the DPRK's flag.
 Member States are prohibited from owning, leasing, operating, or providing vessel classification, certification or associated service and insurance, to any DPRK-flagged vessel.

 Restrictions on admission

-Prohibition to admit to the territory of EU Member States persons who provide financial services or the transfer to through or from EU territory of any financial or other assets or resources that could contribute to DPRK's nuclear-related, ballistic missile-related or other weapons of mass destruction-related programmes, or persons who are involved in the supply to or from DPRK of arms and related materiel of all types, or dual-use goods.
+Prohibition to admit to the territory of Member States persons who provide financial services or the transfer to through or from Member States' territory of any financial or other assets or resources that could contribute to the DPRK's nuclear-related, ballistic missile-related or other weapons of mass destruction-related programmes, or persons who are involved in the supply to or from the DPRK of arms and related materiel of all types, or dual-use goods.

 Humanitarian exemptions and certain other exemptions apply.